casper-network/docs/source/docs/casper/resources/tutorials/advanced/multi-sig-management.md

 ### Step 8: Send a multi-signature deploy from an associated key

-To initiate a multi-sig deploy from an associated account, instead of the primary account, use the `--session-account` argument, which requires the hex-encoded public key of the account context under which the session code will be executed.
+To initiate a multi-sig deploy from an associated account instead of the primary account, use the `--session-account` argument, which requires the hex-encoded public key of the account context under which the session code will be executed.
 The process is very similar to the previous step:

 1. The `make-deploy` command creates and signs a deploy, saving the output to a file
 2. The `sign-deploy` command adds additional signatures for a multi-signature deploy